RamonReilman/website_biodock/README.md

 Before running the tools you must already have:
 - A .pdb file of the protein
 - A .mol2 file of the ligand
-- A ligand file without extensions that holds the filenames of all the .mol2 ligand files (here it is called ligands)
+- A ligand file without extensions that holds the filenames of all the .mol2 ligand files

-Lepro takes a .pdb file and creates a simplified copy called pro.pdb in which things like hydrogen atoms, ligands, ions and cofactors are removed.\
+Lepro takes a .pdb file and creates a copy called pro.pdb in which things like water molecules and ligands are removed and hydrogen atoms are added.\
 It also creates a dock.in file that looks like this:
 >Receptor\
 >pro.pdb\